spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 * Use these initial parametersfor each job:
   * ``` --driver-memory 6G --executor-memory 6G --executor-cores 2 --num-executors 12 --total-executor-cores 24```

-* Create a PySpark application that will read the `30.txt` from the `itmd521` bucket into a DataFrame
+* Create a PySpark application that will read the `30.txt` from the bucket into a DataFrame
   * Name the PySpark application `XYZ-minio-read-and-process-AA.py`
-  * Where XYZ is your initials
-  * and AA is the decade you are working on
+  * AA is the decade you are working on
 * In the same PySpark application parse the raw datasource assigned into the assigned 5 outputs and name the results the same prefix as the source (20.txt becomes 20-csv, or 20-csv-lz4, or 20-single-part-csv for example).
   * csv
   * json